elnathan-eldredge/serialize/README.md

 #### void put_back(std::string key, CompoundNode* node);

-Append a copy of the given node the the child array.
+Append a copy of the given node to the child array.

 #### template<typename T> bool has_compat(std::string key);

-Determine wether there is a tag that can be retrieved as [a single instance of] the given varible.
+Determine whether there is a tag that can be retrieved as [a single instance of] the given variable.

 #### template<typename T> bool has_compat_string(std::string key);

-Determines wether there is a tag that can be retrieved as a string (of any length, including 1) of the given varible.
+Determines whether there is a tag that can be retrieved as a string (of any length, including 1) of the given variable.

 #### bool has_tag(std::string key);

-Determines wether a tag exists.
+Determines whether a tag exists.

 #### bool has_tag_list(std::string key);

-Determines wether a tag exists, including string types.
+Determines whether a tag exists, including string types.

 #### template<typename T> T get(std::string key);